Law Enforcement Officer Position

 • Write comprehensive and detailed crime reports, accident reports, and administrative reports.

-• Effectively communicate orally.
+• Effectively communicate orally and in writing.

 • Physically apprehend suspects/persons.

-• Maintain fitness for duty.
+• Maintain physical, psychological, and emotional fitness for duty.

-• May encounter hostile, disoriented, or violent individuals and may be subject to verbal and/or physical attack or assault from such individuals or may have gunfire directed at them.
+The employee is exposed to all weather conditions, and other outside environmental conditions such as smoke or ash.
+May be exposed to hazards such as chemicals, temperature extremes, occasional driving at high speeds, bloodborne and communicable diseases.
+May encounter hostile, disoriented, or violent individuals and may be subject to verbal and/or physical attack or assault from such individuals or may have gunfire directed at them.

 QUALIFICATIONS

-• At least 21 years of age at time of application
+• At least 21 years of age at time of application.

-• High school diploma or GED equivalent
+• High school diploma or GED equivalent.

-• US citizen or lawful permanent resident
+• US citizen or lawful permanent resident.

-• Ability to read, write, and speak English fluently
+• Ability to read, write, and speak English fluently.

-• Valid Washington State driver license (or ability to obtain prior to hire) with a history of safe driving and maintenance throughout the duration of appointment
+• Valid Washington State driver license (or ability to obtain prior to hire) with a history of safe driving and maintenance throughout the duration of appointment.

-• Score a minimum of 70% on Oral Board interview
+• Score a minimum of 70% on Oral Board interview.

 • Successfully pass background investigation, emotional intelligence screening, polygraph, psychological, and medical examination.